kdavie/MadLib/README.md

 there are several cool magic tricks you can learn to do.
 For instance, you can learn how to take a glass of [Arun:Type of Liquid] and turn it into [Gio:Type of Liquid].
-Or you can wave a [Ratna:Adjective] wand in the air and make it turn into a red [Noun].
+Or you can wave a [Ratna:Adjective] wand in the air and make it turn into a red bus.
 All you have to do is memorize the secret magic word, "Cattywampus-Bumfuzzle"